 #24 Plan a Picnic at Kanawha State Forest

 Kanawha State Forest is only seven miles outside of Charleston and is the perfect spot for a family picnic, gathering, or celebration.
 There are playgrounds, hiking trails, mountain biking opportunities, and covered shelters for picnics and parties.
 Pets are welcome, too.

-#25 Partake in the Crowder Auction QVC Showcase
+#25 Shop at the Crowder Auction QVC Showcase